 Since 2013 I work at the BioProcess Engineering Group (IIM-CSIC), in the projects MULTISCALES: Multi-scale inference, monitoring, optimization and control: from cells to bioreactors, and SYNBIOFACTORY: Synthetic biology for bioproduction enhancement: Design, optimization, monitoring and control.

-2017- Editorial Board Member of BMC Systems Biology
+from 2017- Editorial Board Member of BMC Systems Biology

 University of Vigo (2015)